Foyers is HTP’s version of a Supper Club.

 Every baptized person is called to ministry—do you know yours?
 Are you being nudged in a new direction?
-Consider joining Education for Ministry (EfM), a continuing education program from University of the South with groups all over the world.
+Consider joining Education for Ministry (EfM)

 A perfect group for women of any age: Women in Ordinary Time (WiOT) is a newly-formed “events-based” group of women from HTP.

 The Evangelism Ministry includes two primary areas of responsibility: The Greeters at the 8:00 a.m. and 10:30 a.m.
 Sunday services The Newcomers Class, which organizes and meets seasonally.

 Eucharistic Ministers include both chalice bearers who assist in distributing the wine at Eucharist, and Lectors, who read Holy Scripture and lead the Prayers of the People at services.

 The Lay Pastoral Ministry is HTP’s way to keep in touch with those members who have a pastoral need.
 Each week, volunteers send cards, visit, call, and deliver flowers or meals.

 At Sunday Coffee Hours, weekly volunteers serve fair-trade coffee, doughnuts, and light snacks after Sunday morning services.